Find about what we're up to with regular updates

 The Irish Architecture Foundation’s Reimagine Workers’ Villages project is funded through Creative Ireland’s Creative Climate Action Fund, aimed at supporting communities at the heart of Ireland’s just transition process.
 The Reimagine programme is funded by the Arts Council and Department of Rural and Community Development, with additional support from the Department of Housing, Local Government and Heritage.

-For more information about the IAF’s Reimagine placemaking programme, including the Hometown Architect open call, visit www.reimagineplace.ie.
+For more information about the IAF’s Reimagine placemaking programme, including the Workers’ Villages project, visit www.reimagineplace.ie.

 Photo by Vera Ryklova.